ToyotaCRDL/mahos/misc/paper/paper.md

-The experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science & engineering, or related areas.
+The experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science and engineering, or related areas.
 While simple automation could be done by a single script, systematic orchestration is required to handle complex cases.
 The measurement automation typically requires several pieces of programs in diverse layers: